-I used to find this incredibly relaxing and when I had a spare 5 minutes it really used to help, not only to take the weight off my feet, but also to recharge and then re-focus.
+I used to find this mini – meditation incredibly relaxing when I had a spare 5 minutes, not only to take the weight off my feet, but also to re-focus.

-Try to be at one with a feeling of peace for this short amount of time and call it a mini- meditation if you like.
-Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture them in their turbulent and chaotic lives, and take a few short , deep breathes to remember yourself.
+Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture in their chaotic lives, and take a few deep breaths to remember yourself.

 You can say to your client that to get the maximum benefits from the treatment you are not going to talk and just let her/ him fully relax.
 This works perfectly whilst you connect with your client through touch, yet you both chill out with your own thoughts in tranquil surroundings.

-Additionally, the age-old tactics always work!
-Get yourself out in nature as often as you can.
-Eat well, move regularly through exercise , have meaningful relationships with your family and friends outside of work, and treat yourself to beauty treatments too!
+Additionally, get yourself out in nature as often as you can.
+Eat well, move regularly through exercise, have meaningful relationships with your family and friends, and treat yourself to beauty treatments too!
 All these things require effort on your days off but will definitely balance your soul and nourish your introvert personality.

-Lastly, simply reminding yourself that everyone is suffering in some way or another helps us see the larger vision.
-At the end of the day all your clients, co-workers and friends are tired and burnt out too, emotionally and physically, and although they may not show it due to their personalities, remind yourself that you are doing your bit to help them and that your efforts are important.
+Lastly, simply reminding yourself that everyone is in the same position helps us see the larger vision.
+All your clients, co-workers and friends are burnt out too, emotionally and physically, and although this may not show it due to their personalities, remind yourself that you are doing your bit to help them and that your efforts are important.